canjs/can-stache/docs/stache.md

 ## See also

 [can-view-scope] is used by `stache` internally to hold and lookup values.
-This is similar to how JavaScript's closures hold variables, except you can use it programatically.
+This is similar to how JavaScript's closures hold variables, except you can use it programmatically.

 [can-component] and [can-view-callbacks.tag can-view-callbacks.tag] allow you to define custom elements for use within a stache template.  [can-view-callbacks.attr can-view-callbacks.attr] allow you to define custom attributes.

-[can-stache-bindings] sets up __element and bindings__ between a stache template's [can-view-scope], component [can-component.prototype.viewModel viewModels], or an element's attributes.
+[can-stache-bindings] sets up __element and bindings__ between a stache template's [can-view-scope], component [can-component.prototype.ViewModel viewModels], or an element's attributes.